Kids Closet Organization Ideas!

 Shoe Storage

-Shoes are a big one.
-We allow our kids to keep two pairs of shoes each in our mudroom (the shoes worn most frequently) – and the rest are stored in their closets.
+Make it EASY on yourself!
+Two pairs of shoes each in a downstairs or mudroom (the shoes worn most frequently!) – and the rest are stored in their closet.

-These rectangular lidded fabric boxes are made just for shoes – brilliant!
-They would fit a pair or two of adult shoes, but are the ideal size to collect multiple sets for a child.
+I would recommend storing nicer shoes in closed, lidded containers like these rectangular lidded fabric boxes made just for shoes – brilliant!
+They would fit a pair or two of adult shoes but are the ideal size to collect multiple sets for a child.

 I also liked these options for extra shoes you want to keep within reach: